Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ### Registered Boleto

-In order to promote greater control and security to the boleto transactional in e-commerce and ensure more reliability and convenience to users, FEBRABAN - The Brazilian Federation of Banks, together with the banking network, launched the **New Payment Slip-Registered Collections Platform**.
+FEBRABAN - The Brazilian Federation of Banks, together with the banking network, launched the **New Payment Slip-Registered Collections Platform**.
+This new system was created in order to promote greater control and security to the boleto transactional in e-commerce, and to ensure more reliability and convenience to users.

 Since July 21, 2018, all boletos issued in e-commerce must be registered.
-[Click here](https://portal.febraban.org.br/pagina/3150/1094/en/servicos-novo-platform-boletos) to access the full announcement (available in Portuguese).
+[Click here](https://portal.febraban.org.br/pagina/3150/1094/en-us/new-payment-platform) to access the full announcement (available only in Portuguese).

-Here is a list of the migration/membership procedures for each bank:
+Here is a list of the migration/membership procedures for each bank (material available only in Portuguese):

 * [Bradesco](https://gallery.mailchimp.com/365fc3ca5e4f598460f07ecaa/files/24157160-4da2-46d4-a119-60d8f614a842/Procedimento_de_Migra%C3%A7%C3%A3o_Boleto_Registrado_Bradesco.pdf)
 * [Banco do Brasil](https://gallery.mailchimp.com/365fc3ca5e4f598460f07ecaa/files/0f4644c6-da10-42ab-b647-09786d5db5cb/Procedimento_de_Migra%C3%A7%C3%A3o_Boleto_Registrado_Banco_do_Brasil.pdf)